 The Green Dwarf: A Tale of the Present Tense is a novella by Charlotte Brontë.
 Finished on 2nd September 1833 when Charlotte was just 17 years old, it is part of the Glass Town saga, taking place just months before the creation of the Kingdom of Angria in early 1834, which would then become the principal setting for the remainder of her juvenilia.
-You can read my post, An Introduction to the Brontë Juvenilia by clicking here.
 Glass Town, or Verdopolis, as it is known in this tale, is a setting shared with her brother, Branwell Brontë, whose own narratives are referenced towards the end of Charlotte’s story.
 The Green Dwarf is one of several narratives which stand at the midpoint of the Brontës’ saga, and it marks a shift between Charlotte’s early Glass Town tales and her more mature Angrian stories.

-The Green Dwarf was the first piece of Brontë juvenilia that I ever read after being presented with a copy by a former boyfriend in early 2011 who assured me he had found a Charlotte Brontë book that I didn’t have.
+The Green Dwarf was the first piece of Brontë juvenilia that I ever read after being presented with a copy in 2011 by someone who assured me they had found a Charlotte Brontë book that I didn’t have.
 Intrigued, I devoured the contents of the book, amazed that my favourite author had ever produced such a narrative, but at the same time, able to recognize features that later made their way into her adult novels.
-The tale is about to be republished by Alma Books as part of a collection of Charlotte’s juvenilia, and although her witty, funny, Gothic tale can be enjoyed in isolation, some information about its place in the wider saga and the background information of the characters’ roles will help new readers to appreciate and understand the tale more.
+Although Charlotte’s witty, funny, Gothic tale can be enjoyed in isolation, some information about its place in the wider saga and the background information of the characters’ roles will help new readers to appreciate and understand the tale more.
 As my posts are normally reviews/analyses, there are usually a few spoilers in there, and this one is no exception.
 However, from the feedback I’ve had about Brontë Babe Blog, people seem to come here for all kinds of information about the Brontë juvenilia, including plot lines of lesser well known works by the family.
 Reader, enjoy.

 I’d still recommend reading the actual texts as Charlotte’s juvenilia really is fantastic and it’s one thing to read the events of a narrative, it’s another to read and experience the events for yourself.
 If you’re fairly new to the Brontë juvenilia, The Green Dwarf is a good place to start, however, that doesn’t mean that the tale is simple.
 The narrative was written shortly after Charlotte’s stay at Roe Head when she was once again able to find time away from her studies and duties to devote herself to her writing.
 The story is Charlotte’s attempt at the Gothic, however, it also owes a debt to fairy tales, and its humour (not always intentional) cannot be denied.